 The huge amount of data are generated from MES, and it becomes harder to understand the overall processes using the data analysis techniques.
 Process mining can extract process-oriented knowledge from event logs extracted through MES, so it can exploit the big data and provide an accurate view of the manufacturing process.
 Process mining provides a manufacturing process model, which is valuable to provide an insight into actual manufacturing processes.
 Based on this model, the discrete-event process simulation is proposed to process improvement and to answer the “what if…” questions.

 Simulation in manufacturing systems is the use of software to analyze them and thereby obtain important information.
 It is easy to understand the difference made by changes in the local system, but it is very difficult or impossible to assess the impact of this change in the overall system.
 The simulation gives us some measure of this impact.
-Measures which can be obtained by a simulation analysis are:

 The Sunstone system provide the following data for the process-simulation software: